How to screen tenants

 Rent is above 40% of gross income

 At this ratio the tenant is financially stretched.
 One unexpected bill, one missed shift, one change in circumstances and the rent starts coming in late.
-Do the calculation precisely every time do not estimate.
+Do the calculation precisely every time, do not estimate.
+Apply the 35% guideline as one factor among several rather than a rigid bar.

 Employer cannot be independently verified